Chola dynasty: Cultural contributions

 Under the Cholas, the Tamil country reached new heights of excellence in art, religion, music and literature.
-In all of these spheres, the Chola period marked the culmination of movements that had begun in an earlier age under the Pallavas.
+In all of these spheres, the Chola period marked the culmination of movements that had begun at an earlier age under the Pallavas.
 Monumental architecture in the form of majestic temples and sculpture in stone and bronze reached a finesse never before achieved in India.

 The Chola conquest of Kadaram (Kedah) and Srivijaya, and their continued commercial contacts with the Chinese Empire, enabled them to influence the local cultures.
 Examples of the Hindu cultural influence found today throughout Southeast Asia owe much to the legacy of the Cholas.
-For example, the great temple complex at Prambanan in Indonesia exhibit a number of similarities with the South Indian architecture.
+For example, the great temple complex at Prambanan in Indonesia exhibits several similarities with South Indian architecture.

-According to the Malay chronicle Sejarah Melayu, the rulers of the Malacca sultanate claimed to be descendants of the kings of the Chola Empire.
+According to the Malay chronicle Sejarah Melayu, the rulers of the Malacca sultanate claimed to be descendants of the kings of the Chola empire.
 Chola rule is remembered in Malaysia today as many princes there have names ending with Cholan or Chulan, one such being Raja Chulan, the Raja of Perak.